ooawagaeri/tp/docs/DeveloperGuide.md

     * 3a1.
 MyCRM shows an error message.

       Use case resumes at step 2.

+* 3b.
+The job at given index does not have an email.

+    * 3a1.
+MyCRM shows an error message.

+      Use case resumes at step 2.

 * 4a.
 The list of templates is empty.